RajarshiRoychoudhury/apertium/README.md

 # apertium
-This is an Apertium language pair for translating between Bengali and English.
+This is an Apertium language pair for translating between Bengali and Hindi.
 What you can use this language package for:

-* Translating between Bengali and English (under development)
+* Translating between Bengali and Hindi (under development)
-* Morphological analysis of Bengali and English
+* Morphological analysis of Bengali and Hindi
-* Part-of-speech tagging of Bengali and English (under development)
+* Part-of-speech tagging of Bengali and Hindi (under development)

 Files and data
 ===============================================================================